 The Pocho Project is an evening-length performance that brings together choreography, auto-ethnographic texts, and video to explore the slippery relationships between speech, language, and movement. (“Pocho” is a somewhat derisive term for assimilated Mexican-Americans).
-Created by choreographer James Moreno, The Pocho Project adapts and explores how cultural identity, immigration, assimilation, and cultural “gatekeeping” are embedded in the ways we move, talk, and write.
+Created by choreographer James Moreno, The Pocho Project explores how cultural identity, immigration, assimilation, and cultural “gatekeeping” are embedded in the ways we move, talk, and write.
 Choreographed by James Moreno with video and projections by Morganne Wakefield and lighting design by Rana Esfandiary.

 Performing Homeis a performance project engaging the multivalent meanings, spaces, and movement that construct what we call home.
 Home is at once intensely personal and abstractly social; structured both through individual experience and legal decree.
 Spanning a range of movement practices and positionalities, the work in Performing Home was created with dramaturgical support from scholars, a lay historian, and a housing activist.